 News

-* IEEE SmartIoT 2025 has been posted
+* The Call for Papers (CFP) for IEEE SmartIoT 2026 has been posted.

 * Keynote speakers have been announced

-* Submission deadline is extended to 6 Augst 2025 (Fixed)
+* Submission deadline is extended to 25 May 2026 (Fixed)

 * The author notification has been sent out